CodeWithKyrian/transformers-php/docs/getting-started.md

 ## Use Custom Models

-Since Transformers PHP operates exclusively with ONNX models, you'll need to convert any machine learning models you've developed or plan to use from PyTorch, TensorFlow, or JAX into the ONNX format.
+Since TransformersPHP operates exclusively with ONNX models, you'll need to convert any machine learning models you've developed or plan to use from PyTorch, TensorFlow, or JAX into the ONNX format.

 For this conversion process, we recommend using the [conversion script](https://github.com/xenova/transformers.js/blob/main/scripts/convert.py) provided by the Transformers.js project.
-This script is designed to convert models from PyTorch, TensorFlow, and JAX to ONNX format, and most importantly, outputs it in a folder structure that is compatible with Transformers PHP.
+This script is designed to convert models from PyTorch, TensorFlow, and JAX to ONNX format, and most importantly, outputs it in a folder structure that is compatible with TransformersPHP.
 Behind the scenes, the script uses [🤗 Optimum](https://huggingface.co/docs/optimum) from Hugging Face to convert and quantize the models.